lcdb/lcdb-wf/docs/decisions.rst

 Some tools need uncompressed files, others are fine with compressed.
-For example, STAR requires uncompressed FASTA and GTF files to build the index, but bowtie2 can use a compressed fasta. gffread nees uncompressed FASTA and GTF to make a transcriptome fasta.
+For example, STAR requires uncompressed FASTA and GTF files to build the index, but bowtie2 can use a compressed fasta. gffread needs uncompressed FASTA and GTF to make a transcriptome fasta.

-Previously, anything using a FASTA or GTF would use the uncompressed version, and the ``unzip`` rule marked the uncompressed output as temporary.
+Previously, anything using a FASTA or GTF would use the uncompressed version.
+Often, it would require running the ``unzip`` rule, which marked the resulting uncompressed output as temporary.
 The problem with this was when we wanted to make a change in featureCounts.
-Since this used the temp uncompressed GTF file, the ``unzip`` rule needed to run again...but that would then trigger the STAR rule to rerun, because it too used that temp file and it was being changed (well, re-created but that's the same to Snakemake).
+Since this used the temp uncompressed GTF file, the ``unzip`` rule needed to run again...but that would then trigger the STAR rule to rerun, because STAR index-buildint also used that temp file and it was being changed (well, re-created...but that's the same to Snakemake).
 As a result, we had to spend the time/resource cost to realign *everything* and all the downstream jobs after alignment, just to run featureCounts.

 Making the featureCounts rule use the compressed GTF avoids this issue.
 However, the transcriptome fasta and the STAR index need the uncompressed references.
 During testing, there were multiple times when the entire workflow needed to run because a file marked as temporary was transiently needed.
-Upon closer inspection, this was correct behavior, but it happened enough for subtle reasons that, to avoid future confusion, we keep both compressed and uncompressed.
+Upon closer inspection, this was correct behavior, but it happened enough for subtle reasons that, to avoid future confusion, **we keep both compressed and uncompressed references.** This is another case where where trade disk space for convenience and simplicity.

 Annotations
 ~~~~~~~~~~~